Commercial

 How the work stays tied to the wider project schedule.

-Field execution and release control
+Field execution and use-type milestone tracking

 Where this service is commonly used.

-Retail and office combinations
+Office and medical-commercial combinations

 What owners usually need to keep visible.